osmandapp/web/main/docs/user/navigation/setup/route-navigation.md

 </Tabs>

 - &nbsp;_<Translate android="true" ids="shared_string_my_location"/>_ - allows you to choose where your route will start.
-The default value is [my curent location](../../map/interact-with-map.md#my-location--zoom), though you can set a different one.
+The default value is [My Curent location](../../map/interact-with-map.md#my-location--zoom), though you can set a different one.
 - &nbsp;_<Translate android="true" ids="add_destination_point"/>_ - is used to [set your destination point](#set-target-point).
 - &nbsp;"&#43;" - allows to add [intermediate points](../../widgets/nav-widgets.md#intermediate-destination) for navigation.
 - &nbsp;"&#8595;&#8593;" - allows to swap *Start* and *Finish* points.
 - &nbsp;"&#128266;" - can be used to switch off [Voice prompts](../guidance/voice-navigation.md).
 - &nbsp;_<Translate android="true" ids="shared_string_settings"/>&#x2699_ - leads to menu where you can quickly adjust some of the [Navigation settings](#settings).

-In Navigation menu you can set your destination using:
+In the _Navigation menu_ you can set your destination using:
 - Special favories points [**_Home / Work_**](#use-home--work-points).
 - Previous route or [_History_](../../personal/global-settings.md#history).